Code-Institute-Submissions/YogaCity/README.md

 See trough form with five radio buttons for each week day, all lined up vertically. <br>
 Followed by three radio buttons for each location, all lined up vertically. <br>
 Two wide required text fields with name and email address.<br>
-When the send button is pressed, it will lead you to the _thankyou.html_ page.<br><br>
+When the send button is pressed, it will lead you to the _thankyou.html_ page.<br>

 __Maps:__
-Each location will have his own Google Map with his own Google Maps API Key and his own JavaScript form.<br> The location name in the middle of the map. <br> Little background in gold with white text.<br>
+Each location will have his own Google Map with his own Google Maps API Key and his own JavaScript form.<br> The location name in the middle of the map. <br>
-The golden background will have a little tip underneath, so it looks like a text balloon.

-### Surface / details
+### Surface
-Font family: 'Noto Sans JP'.<br>
+All text with font family: 'Noto Sans JP'.<br>
-Font color: #666666 (dark grey).<br>
+All text with font color: #666666 (dark grey).<br>
-Font color titles: #bf9b30 (gold), with a text shadow element.<br>
-Some hover over titles change font color from gold to font color: #c0c0c0 (silver).<br><br>
+All titles with font color: #bf9b30 (gold)<br>
 ![](assets/screenshots/%23BF9B30.PNG)
 ![](assets/screenshots/%23C0C0C0.PNG)
 <br><br>

 __Header__<br>
-Full width white background with on the left the title in the color gold with text shadow.
+The uppercase title will be on the left in the color gold with text shadow #666666 (dark grey).<br>
-The navigation menu will be horizontally on the right.
-Each navigation item will be placed in a seprate golden circle.
+The navigation menu will be horizontally on the right on large devices. <br>
+Each navigation menu item will be placed in a seprate golden circle. <br>
-The active page will have a grey border around the golden circle of the navigation menu.
+The active page will have a grey border around the golden circle of the navigation menu.<br>
-The golden circle of the navigation menu will get a shadow element below the circle, when hover over.
+The golden circle of the navigation menu will get a shadow element below the circle, when hover over.<br>
-When the locations menu item is pressed, there will be a collapsable menu with the available locations.
+When the _locations_ menu item is pressed, there will be a collapsable menu with the available locations.<br>
+The collapsed menu will have the location names vertical, dark grey text with a white background.
+On small and medium devices the menu will become a collapsable menu or _hamburger_ menu.<br>
+The _hamburger_ menu will have a golden border.
 <br><br>

 __Footer__<br>
-The footer will be the same at all pages and all sizes.
-White with light gray icons horizontally.
-With social media and contacting icons.
-All linking to the right place.
+Starting on the left with an _email_ icon, which will direct you to your email program.<br>
+Next the _phone_ icon, which will directly start calling.<br>
+Followed by the _Facebook_, _Twitter_, _YouTube_ and _Instagram_ icon, which will lead you to the right external webpage.<br>
 <br><br>

-__Home page__<br>
+__Home page / index.html__<br>
-Starting with a big image, full width.
+Starting with a big image, full width on all devices.<br>
-Followed by a white block with text.
-The titles and the sign up link are color gold.
-The sign up link will link to the right page.
+Followed by a white block with text. <br>
+The titles and the sign up link are color gold. <br>
+The sign up link will link to the _sign-up_ page.<br>
+The sign up link will change to color silver when hover over.<br>
-And the bottom here will be four images.
+And at the bottom here will be four images.<br>
 On large devices there will be two images, full width.
-And then again two images, full width.
+And then again two images, full width.<br>
 On medium and small devices there will be one image, full width.
-Four images underneath each other.
+Four images underneath each other.<br>
-All four images will have a hover over effect.
-In the top left of the image will show a text quote with transparant background.
+All four images will have a hover over effect.<br>
+In the top left of each image will show a text quote.<br>
-<br><br>
+Text color white and background color dark grey and a little bit transparant.<br><br>

+__Locations__<br>
+Each location will have the same build up.<br>
+Starting with three images.<br>
+On small and medium devices the three images will be full width underneath each other.<br>
+On large devices there will be one image, full width.
+Underneath that image will be two images next to each other, full width.<br>
+Followed by a white block with text. <br>
+The titles and the sign up link are color gold. <br>
+The sign up link will link to the _sign-up_ page.<br>
+Next to each title will be a playful icon.<br>
+At the bottom will be a map, full width, with a marker with the location name. <br>
+The map will be zoomed in and the area surrounding of the yoga location is clearly visible.<br>
+The title and location text will be in big white letters for good visabilatyin, the background of the marker will be color gold. <br>
+The golden background will have a little tip underneath, so it looks like a text balloon.<br><br>

 __Sign Up__<br>
-One image, full width.
+One big image will fill the page, full width.<br>
+On small and medium devices the form will be place in the center.<br>
+On large devices the form will be place on the left.<br>
-The sign up form will be transparant on top of the image.
+The sign up form will have the color dark grey and is a little bit transparant so you can still see the image. <br>
-The title will be color gold with a hover over effect.
-Next to the title will be a playful icon.
+The title will be color gold with next to the title a playful icon.<br>
-The hover over effect will change the text color to silver and will have a shine effect.
+The title will have a hover over effect and will change the text color to silver and will have a shine effect.<br>
+The rest of the text will be white.<br>
 Three verticaly radio buttons for each location, where the client can choose from.
 Followed by five verticaly radio buttons for each day of the week, where the client can choose from.
 Underneath the radio buttons will be two verticaly text input field for the name and e-mail address.
 The borders will be color white, with hoover over effect to change them to color gold.
 And at the bottum will a submit button.
 White text with background color gold.
 With hoover over effect to change the text color to gold and the background color to silver.

-<br><br>
-__Locations__<br>
-Each location will have the same build up.
-Starting with three images.
-On large devices there will be one image, full width.
-Underneath that image will be two images next to each other, full width.
-On medium and small devices the three images will be places underneath each other, all full width.
-Followed by a white block with text.
-The titles and the sign up link are color gold.
-The sign up link will link to the right page.
-Next to each title will be a playful icon.
-At the bottom will be a map, full width, with a marker on the right location.
-The map will be zoomed in and the area surrounding of the yoga location is clearly visible.
-The marker will have the title and location text in big white letters for good visabilaty, background color gold.
+xxxx

+With radionbuttons for every yoga day and radiobuttons for every yoga location.<br>
+Followed by a name and email text field and a button for sending the form.<br>
+When the form is send, you will be directed the the Thank You page.<br><br>
+See trough form with five radio buttons for each week day, all lined up vertically. <br>
+Followed by three radio buttons for each location, all lined up vertically. <br>
+Two wide required text fields with name and email address.<br>
+When the send button is pressed, it will lead you to the _thankyou.html_ page.<br>

 ### Mockups
 The following wireframes were created using Balsamiq to design the website layout options: